California

 Definitions:

-- Consumer: A natural person who is a California resident and either acting in an individual or household context; as an employee, job applicant, or independent contractor; or employee of a company or entity acting in a business capacity.
+• Consumer: A natural person who is a California resident and either acting in an individual or household context; as an employee, job applicant, or independent contractor; or an employee of a company or entity acting in a business capacity.

-- Personal Information: Information that identifies, relates to, describes or is capable of being associated with or could be linked to or reasonably linkable to an identified or identifiable individual or household.
-Personal Information excludes: de-identified information aggregate information, and publicly available information (defined as information lawfully made available from federal, state, or local government records, and information that a Business has a reasonable basis to believe the consumer has lawfully made available to the general public, but does not mean biometric information collected about the consumer without their knowledge).
+• Personal Information: Information that identifies, relates to, describes or is capable of being associated with or could be linked to or reasonably linkable to an identified or identifiable individual or household1.
+Personal information excludes: de-identified aggregate consumer information, and publicly available information (defined as information lawfully made available from federal, state, or local government records, and information that a business has a reasonable basis to believe the consumer has lawfully made available to the general public, but does not include biometric information collected about the consumer without the consumer's knowledge).

-- Sale of Personal Information: The exchange of Personal Information for monetary or other valuable consideration by the Business to a third party.
-For example, both the trade of personal information for analytics and the trade of personal information for an advertising option constitute sales.
-The sale excludes the following disclosures from this definition: (i) disclosures to a third party to upon consumers direction to disclose the personal information or interaction with the third party (ii) when business shares an identifier for a consumer for purpose of alerting them that the consumer has opted out of the sale or sharing of personal information or limited the use and disclosure of sensitive personal information; (iii) a disclosure or transfer as an asset in a merger or other transaction in which the third party assumes control of all or part of the Controller’s assets; and (iv); disclosures made by a Consumer to the general public via mass media.
+• Sale of Personal Information: The exchange of personal information for monetary or other valuable consideration by the business to a third party.
+For example, the trade of personal information for analytics and the trade of personal information for an advertising option constitute a sale.
+Sale excludes the following from this definition: (i) made upon a consumer's direction for the business to disclose the personal information or interact with the third party (ii) when a business shares an identifier for a consumer for purposes of alerting persons that the consumer has opted out of the sale or sharing of personal information or limited the use of the consumer's sensitive personal information; (iii) a disclosure or transfer as an asset in a merger or other transaction in which the third party assumes control of all or part of the business; and (iv); disclosures made by a consumer to the general public via mass media.

 Penalties: